 Conversely, in a “cash in advance” transaction, the buyer pays for the goods before they are shipped and relies on the seller to deliver as contracted.
 This means, in this case, the buyer assumes all the risk.

 To determine your risk tolerance for a particular trade transaction, talk to our seasoned advisors.
 We’ll help you assess your experience with the buyer or seller, review their credit worthiness, and research possible conditions within their home country that could affect payment remittance.
 Ultimately, we’ll evaluate and explain your choices so you have a clear understanding of which option is the most beneficial option for your circumstances.

 There are four convenient ways to make international trade payments.
 Our experienced advisors can help you choose the right method for your particular need and efficiently facilitate the transaction.
 So you can get back to business.

-A Wire Transfer is the fastest, easiest and most reliable method of international payment.
-It is the electronic transmission of funds between banks, generally through the use of the Society for Worldwide Interbank Financial Telecommunication (SWIFT).
-SWIFT is the principal secure international communications system between banks around the world.
+- Wire Transfer- The fastest, easiest and most reliable method of international payment.
+It is the electronic transmission of funds between banks, generally through the use of the Society for Worldwide Interbank Financial Telecommunication (SWIFT) – the principal secure international communications system for financial institutions around the world.

-An International Check Collection can be used when one of the following takes place:
+- International Check Collection- A method often used when one of the following takes place:

-- the check is ineligible for clearing, or there is no mechanism for clearing
+- the payment check is ineligible for clearing, or there is no mechanism for clearing

 - there is uncertainty over the maker’s ability to pay